rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 bytes, the runtime's end-of-jump-relative calculation resumes immediately after that label.
 A jump and its destination must also belong to the same rule.

-The v2 checksum detects accidental corruption; it is not a signature or an authenticity mechanism.
+The v3 checksum detects accidental corruption; it is not a signature or an authenticity mechanism.
 Do not treat an artifact as trusted merely because its CRC matches.

+### Version-2 migration

+Version 3 adds priority to each rule-execution-index entry and defines candidate execution order as ascending priority with stable ruleset order for ties.
+Version 2 did not honor priority when selecting candidate order.
+Retain the JSON ruleset and recompile it with the current `rexc`; do not rewrite the version field or attempt an in-place index conversion.

 ## Compatibility contract

 Within a format version, Rex preserves the meaning and binary layout of all documented fields and opcodes.
-A current compiler produces deterministic v2 artifacts for the same parsed ruleset: map-derived index and script data are sorted before serialization.
+A current compiler produces deterministic v3 artifacts for the same parsed ruleset: map-derived index and script data are sorted before serialization.
 This reproducibility is useful for review and deployment, but it is not a promise that a future *format version* will be